ansys/pydpf-post/doc/source/user_guide/troubleshooting.rst

 Auto-completion
 ~~~~~~~~~~~~~~~
 Depending on your scripting environment, auto-completion might not work correctly when using the
 ``load_simulation()`` method.
-This method is intended as a helper which can detect automatically
+This method is intended as a helper which can automatically detect
 the physics type and analysis type.
 To get auto-completion to work in all circumstances, instantiate
-the right :ref:`Simulation <ansys.dpf.post.simulation.Simulation>` sub-class directly using its
+the correct :ref:`Simulation <ansys.dpf.post.simulation.Simulation>` subclass directly using its
 constructor:

 .. code-block:: default